mm80843/T3.5/docs/Benef/PBN__Benef_111.md

 # __Prevention of mass gatherings__

-## Name of the Benefit

-Reduction in travel-related cases and potential for large-scale transmission

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in targeted measures during mass gathering events can prevent outbreaks, protect public health, and minimize economic impact.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_110.md)